A Quartz Countertop Adds That Elegant Style To Your Home That You’ve Been Looking For.

-None of this is a problem because quartz isn’t a natural stone.
-Rather, it’s a manmade stone that’s been engineered to withstand the brunt of everything life can throw at it.
-Quartz can take a beating, as it is highly resistant to scratching and chipping.
-It’s nonporous and resistant to stains and can withstand chemicals that would damage more delicate countertop materials such as marble.
-Simply clean it with a bleach-free, non-abrasive cleanser.
-A mixture of white vinegar and water will work for daily cleaning.
-As durable as quartz can be, homeowners should be aware that it is not heat resistant.
+None of this is a problem because quartz is one of the hardest material in the market.
+It’s been engineered with natural quartz to withstand the brunt of everything life can throw at it.
+Quartz can take a beating, as it is highly resistant to scratching and stains.
+It’s nonporous and can withstand impacts better than that would damage more delicate countertop materials such as marble.
+Simply cleaning it with a mixture of mild soap and water will work for daily cleaning.
+As durable as quartz can be, homeowners should be aware that it is not extreme heat resistant.
 Hot roasting pans and skillets should never be placed directly onto a quartz countertop.

 With quartz, you aren’t limited to colours that only occur naturally (as you are with a material such as granite).
 Quartz manufacturers can create countertops in virtually any colour or pattern imaginable.
 If you prefer a more natural style, there is quartz available that mimics the look of marble or granite.
 No matter your design aesthetic, you’ll be able to find quartz that will look perfect for any project.
 Thick-cut, white quartz countertops will look amazing in your new farmhouse-style kitchen.
 For a spa-like bathroom, use quartz in muted tones on the vanity counters.
 Quartz isn’t just for countertops, though.
 You can use it in your shower.
 A quartz backsplash in the kitchen adds visual appeal, while quartz ledger panels above a fireplace look absolutely stunning.